 TV presenting is another possibility, as shown by Katy Ashworth, presenter of CBeebies and I Can Cook, and Abi Griffiths, who hosts sports programmes for ESPN.
 Drama graduates can turn their hand to therapies linked to the performing arts, such as drama therapy, music therapy or dance music psychotherapy.

-To learn more about the best Drama Schools in the UK, find details on the top ten ranking Drama and Dance schools in the Guardian University Guide 2022 below:
+To learn more about the best Drama universities in the UK, find details on the top ten ranking Dance and Drama schools in the Guardian University Guide 2023 below:

 My consultant was very helpful and motivating.
 She helped me every step of the way, even when the deadline was so close.
 I feel I could not have done it without her.
 I'd highly recommend this service to any and all of my many friends interested.